F1PFC/TTN_GPS_Tracker/Readme.md

     Packet queued
     401515: EV_TXCOMPLETE

-**If there is a gateway within reach of the tracker you should then see a completion message on the serial monitor ?**

 To see if the location data from your tracker is getting into  the Things Network, login to your TTN account and goto the console.
 Select applications and then (for this example) select the TTN\_GPS_Tracker\_application, you should see this screen;